th-tran/emoji-master/README.md

 *********************************************************************************************
 TODO

-(I am currently in the process of publishing this app!
-It should be on Google Play very soon)

 - Enable developer/debugging settings by tapping the version code 7 times
 - Add additional app themes
 - Implement notification support
-- Prepare the app for release (i.e. create promotional material, app icon, sign the app)
-- Release the app to the Google Play store! :D
 ***********************************************************************************************